saxicek/odpad-praha8.cz/README.md

     npm install

+### Installing client dependencies
+Project uses Bower for management of javascript library dependencies.
+You have to run `bower install` to download all required JS libraries.
+This step is required for further building of single JS script.

+### Creating single minimized javascript file for distribution
+RequireJS and its utility r.js builds single javascript file which is used by index.html.
+The file is build by `r.js.cmd -o build-config.js`.
+It creates file `static/js/containers-min.js`.

-### port-forwarding for local access to your remote db
+### Port-forwarding for local access to your remote db
 You can set up your own postgreSQL database for local development.
 But, OpenShift provides a great way to get connected to your fully hosted and configured PostgreSQL database in mere seconds.

 The `rhc port-forward` command establishes a local connection to your hosted database, where your DB permissions, table schema, and map data have already been initialized.